 Each PGY2 is required to present one morning report during the academic year to count toward their graduation requirement.
 This morning report is meant to help each resident present a patient-based case that has been encountered during residency.
 Maintenance of patient confidentiality is an absolute requirement, so no identifying information should be presented.

-Each resident’s morning report will be scheduled by the chiefs.
+Each resident’s morning report will be scheduled by the Chief Residents.
 Please reach out to the chiefs at least two weeks before your scheduled morning report to discuss your topic.
 The Chiefs try to prevent repeating morning report topics throughout the year, so it is very important to discuss your topic first before you begin working on your report.

 The goals of presenting Morning Report are: